Skip to content

 The most common failure mode in Bitcoin inheritance is not legal.
 It is technical.
 The testator held Bitcoin in self-custody, named an heir in the will, and failed to transmit the seed phrase or hardware wallet access in any usable form.

-The operational solution is what Step 4 describes: a sealed executor envelope that maps what exists and where, stored separately from the seed material itself, held by someone who will outlive the testator and knows to retrieve it.
+The operational fix is what Step 4 describes: a sealed executor envelope that maps what exists and where, stored separately from the seed material itself, held by someone who will outlive you and knows to retrieve it.

 This is also why the recovery drill in Step 6 matters.
-An heir who has the envelope, the seed, and the hardware wallet but has never performed a restore in a low-pressure environment will struggle to do it correctly under probate time pressure for the first time.
+An heir who has the envelope, the seed, and the hardware wallet but has never performed a restore in a low-pressure environment will struggle under probate time pressure on the first attempt.

-For additional context on the security considerations around seed phrase storage and what constitutes a recoverable versus unrecoverable wallet configuration, see BIP-39 Brute Force Attack for the security implications of weak seed entropy.
+For seed phrase storage security and what makes a wallet configuration recoverable versus unrecoverable, see BIP-39 Brute Force Attack on the security implications of weak seed entropy.

 Exchange accounts and custodian assets

-Bitcoin held at a Swiss-regulated custodian or licensed platform is part of the taxable estate.
-The cantonal authority will notify the custodian as part of standard probate proceedings.
-The custodian will freeze the account until inheritance is legally resolved and heirs present the required documentation.
+Bitcoin at a Swiss-regulated custodian or licensed platform is part of the taxable estate.
+The cantonal authority notifies the custodian during standard probate.
+The custodian freezes the account until inheritance is legally resolved and heirs present the required documentation.

 Some platforms offer beneficiary designation forms that simplify the transfer process.
-Check each platform's current policy directly, as this varies by exchange and changes over time.
-A beneficiary designation on file at an exchange can reduce probate friction significantly compared to a standard estate claim process.
+Check each platform's current policy directly, as it varies and changes over time.
+A beneficiary designation on file at an exchange can cut probate friction significantly compared to a standard estate claim.

 Foreign exchange accounts (Coinbase, Kraken, Binance) are also part of the Swiss estate.
 The AMLO-FINMA Art.
 51 disclosure requirement applies to all digital asset holdings regardless of where the platform is domiciled.
-Heirs must report them in the Erbschaftsinventar even if the foreign exchange has no presence in Switzerland.
+Heirs must report them in the Erbschaftsinventar even if the foreign exchange has no Swiss presence.

 Summary checklist